 - Insurance coverage including flood if applicable

-- Sponsor information--for example, what percentage of units are sponsor-owned, and are they current in assessments?
+- Sponsor information—for example, what percentage of units is sponsor-owned, and are they current in assessments?
 Are they selling units?
 Is there a current Attorney General amendment?
 Are the shares pledged?

-5. What's the difference between a pre-approval letter and a mortgage commitment?
+5. What's the difference between a pre-qualification letter and a mortgage commitment?

 The next step is the verification process.
 Information on the application is verified (i.e. income, employment, assets, etc.), and the property and title search are ordered.
 Once these are completed, the lender can then issue you a loan commitment.

-“At this point, we basically know that you’re qualified and you can proceed to your co-op board interview,” says Gendels.
+“At this point, we basically know that you’re qualified and you can proceed to your co-op board interview,” Gendels says.

 Even so, there may be some items outstanding even after the commitment letter is issued that could affect whether the loan ultimately goes through.

-For instance, says Gendels, besides getting the building itself approved, “you will need to have sufficient funds to close and we do a verification of employment,” says Gendels.
+For instance, Gendels says, besides getting the building itself approved, “you will need to have sufficient funds to close and we do a verification of employment,” Gendels says.